prathvikshervegar/NammaBarkur-Website/README.md

 We also provide finest services to people who reside in Barkur.
 This initiative is a step towards the digitalization of India, where even the faciitiesin the villages are done digitally.
-T